preetiasharma01/biomarker-treatment-response-analysis/README.md

 The final outcome is an interactive analytics solution that helps understand how biomarker profiles influence prognosis and treatment alignment.

+## Disclaimer

+This project is designed and undertaken as a part of the Data Analytics Bootcamp (Dec 2025-Aprl 2026) from Neuefische GmbH(Berlin).
+It was a four-week project incluidng data retrieval, understanding, integration and building and driving insights.
+This project is intended for educational and analytical purposes only.
+It is not designed for direct clinical diagnosis or medical decision-making.
 ---

 # Problem Statement